Before any practice or playing, do some warmup/stretching exercises.

 Jojo Mayer hand clapping:

-This can be combined with feet warm-up, playing the feet on 8th notes with heel down.
+It is useful to combine this with the feet warm-up, playing the feet on 8th notes with the heel down.

 Stretch your arms in front, holding two sticks.
 Bend your wrists down and up continuously.

 Stretch your arm to the side, holding two sticks, extended (not parallel).
 Rotate them like a propeller in one direction, than other.

 Half-Pretzel is a variation of the Pretzel exercise where only one arm is stretched.
 This is done by having one hand pointing up and the other down in the initial position.